-5. Member States shall ensure that legal assistance is granted on request free of charge where the person concerned cannot afford the costs involved.
-Member States may provide that, as regards fees and other costs, the treatment of persons subject to this Regulation shall not be more favourable than the treatment generally accorded to their nationals in matters pertaining to legal assistance.
+5. Member States shall ensure that legal assistance and representation in the appeal procedure is granted on request free of charge where the person concerned cannot afford the costs involved.
+Member States may provide that, as regards fees and other costs, the treatment of persons subject to this Regulation shall not be more favourable than the treatment generally accorded to their nationals in matters pertaining to legal assistance and representation.

-Without arbitrarily restricting access to legal assistance, Member States may provide that free legal assistance and representation is not to be granted where the appeal or review is considered by the competent authority or a court or tribunal to have no tangible prospect of success.
+Without arbitrarily restricting access to legal assistance and representation, Member States may provide that free legal assistance and representation is not to be granted where the appeal or review is considered by the competent authority or a court or tribunal to have no tangible prospect of success.